 - Heikin Ashi

-Many traders use candlestick charts as it is more visually appealing and easier to interpret.
-You can easily compare the relationship between the open and close as well as high and low.
+Many traders prefer candlestick charts because they are more visually appealing and easier to interpret.
+They allow for a clear comparison between open and close, as well as high and low prices, making it simpler to identify trends and price action.